Training robust and generalizable quantum models: Generalization of quantum models

-We evaluate the generalization performance of the trainable encoding again on the \textit{circle classification problem}.
-The training setup is identical to the robustness simulations and the numerical results are shown in Figure~\ref*{exp:generalization}, where we plot the test accuracy and Lipschitz bound depending on the regularization parameter $\lambda$.
+We evaluate the generalization performance of the trainable encoding again on the circle classification problem.
+The training setup is identical to the robustness simulations and the numerical results are shown in Figure~\ref{exp:generalization}.
 Increasing the regularization parameter $\lambda$ decreases the Lipschitz bound $L_{\Theta}$ of the trained model.
 In accordance with the generalization bound~\eqref{eq:thm_generalization_bound}, this reduction of $L_{\Theta}$ improves generalization performance with the maximum test accuracy at $\lambda=0.15$.
 Beyond this value, the regularization causes a too small Lipschitz bound, limiting expressivity and, therefore, decreasing the training accuracy.
 As a result, the test accuracy decreases as well.
 This illustrates the role of $\lambda$ as a hyperparameter: Regularization does not always improve performance, but there is a sweet spot for $\lambda$ at which both superior generalization and robustness over the unregularized setup (i.e., $\lambda=0$) can be obtained.
-In practice, the hyperparameter $\lambda$ can be tuned, e.g., via cross-validation.